How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

 • college credits count toward finishing a degree

 It creates a bridge between the training world and the college world.
 Your ChildCareEd record does not just stay in a training file.
-It may also help you qualify for tuition savings at #Rasmussen, and if you completed your full CDA with ChildCareEd it may help you receive 12 college credits.
+It may also help you qualify for tuition savings at Rasmussen University, and if you completed your full CDA with ChildCareEd, it may help you qualify for up to 12 credits at Rasmussen University.

-How else can this partnership help you save more?
+How else can this Alliance help reduce college costs?

-The 12 credits are only one part of the savings.
+The possible up to 12 credits are only one part of the savings.

 Eligible students may also qualify for:

-• 35% tuition reduction on the Early Childhood Education bachelor’s degree
+• 35% tuition savings on the Early Childhood Education bachelor’s degree

-• 20% tuition reduction on many other eligible programs
+• 20% tuition savings on many other eligible programs

 • no-cost self-directed assessments for some general education courses